whitesa11/FizzBuzz/README.md

 # FizzBuzz
-Practice for create a web application
+Practice for creating a web application